As Amazon Associates we earn from qualifying purchases.

 A good exercise band set comes with several different color bands, each of these is a different resistance and the colors will also help you to quickly identify which one you want to use for which exercise.

-This particular exercise band set also come with several attachments – D ring handles, ankle straps and a door anchor.
+The above is one of the best resistance band sets if you are looking for a package that also comes with attachments like D ring handles, ankle straps and a door anchor.

 If the unthinkable happens and you actually have to leave your home office and take your business to someone else’s, less equipped and less functional office, or you have to stop in a ‘gymless’ hotel, you can just throw this into your overnight bag along with your toothbrush and you won’t miss a training session.